oasis-tcs/idpf-specification/idpf_specification.md

 <br />
 2: Regular Packet completion.</p>
 <p>TX packet completion for a packet that its RS bit set in the last TX
-descriptor ( when the queue operates in "on of order , split queue" or in “in order, single queue” models) or for every packet ( when the queue operates in "out of order , split queue" model ).<br />
+descriptor ( when the queue operates in "on of order split queue" or in “in order single queue” models) or for every packet ( when the queue operates in "out of order split queue" model ).<br />
 <br />
 3: reserved.</p>
 <p>4: Descriptor fetch completion for a packet that has its RE bit set
-in the last TX descriptor( relevant only when the queue operates in "out of order , split queue" model ).<br />
+in the last TX descriptor( relevant only when the queue operates in "out of order split queue" model ).<br />
 <br />
 5: reserved.</p>
 <p>6: "Buffer de allocate" markers.</p>